google/WebFundamentals/src/content/en/updates/2020/03/devtools.md

 and might see things differently (being able to perceive more/less of the relevant colors).

-By designing for the more extreme simulations in DevTools, your web apps are guaranteed to be accessible to anyone with protanomaly, deuteranomaly, tritanomaly, and achromatomaly as well.
+By designing for the more extreme simulations in DevTools, your web apps are guaranteed to be accessible to people with protanomaly, deuteranomaly, tritanomaly, and achromatomaly as well.

 {# https://chromium.googlesource.com/devtools/devtools-frontend/+/e847a020093fbd3c367eda02a7008feae5e28641 #}